jhweintraub/the-crypto-conundrum/docs/source/introduction/intro.rst

 `jhweintraub.eth (0xaB5409b0E5a66AcC9D63f668414539A60a5917C1) <https://etherscan.io/address/0xaB5409b0E5a66AcC9D63f668414539A60a5917C1>`_

-If you want to donate another coin to me, shoot me an email and i'll send it you the address.
+If you want to donate another coin to me, shoot me an email and I'll send it you the address.

 .. image:: images/bossassbitch.jpeg
 		:width: 120pt